 There are 4 main subgroups of Turkic Languages.
 These are

 - Oghuz languages with 125,400,000 native speakers (red area on the map)

 - Karluk languages with 38,000,000 native speakers. (orange area on the map)

 - Kipchak languages with 28,300,000 native speakers. (green area on the map)

 - Siberian Turkic languages with 1,200,000 native speakers. (blue area on the map)

 In total, there are around 193,700,000 native speakers of Turkic languages.

 Austria, Sweden, Denmark, France, Germany, the UK, and Germany are also home to a sizable Turkish/Turkic Diaspora.

-Out of 193.000 native speakers of Turkic Languages, 83,000,000 speak the Turkish language.
+Out of 193 million native speakers of Turkic Languages, 83 million speak the Turkish language.